OpenFOSS/Standalone-Product/Product.md

         return Collections.unmodifiableList(conceptMembers);
       }
     +
+    +
     + /**
-    +  * If <code>includeRetired</code> is true, then the returned object is the actual stored list of
+    +  * If <code>includeRetired</code> is true
     +  * {@link Concept}s
     +  *
-    +  * @param includeRetired true/false whether to also include the retired answers
+    +  * @param includeRetired true/false whether to include the retired members
     +  * @return List&lt;Concept&gt; the Concepts that are members of this Concept's set
-    +  * @should return the same as getSetMembers() if includeRetired is true
+    +  * @should return set members and includes retired ones if includeRetired is set to true
-    +  * @should not return retired answers if includeRetired is false
+    +  * @should not return retired members if includeRetired is false
     +  */
     + public List<Concept> getSetMembers(boolean includeRetired){
     +   if (includeRetired) {